Welcome to INFO 4940/5940: Applied Machine Learning

 Important

-Make sure you can access RStudio before class on Thursday.
+Make sure you can access Posit Workbench before class on Thursday.

 Activities: Prepare, Participate, Practice, Perform